and-other-tales/arcanum/README.md

 # Arcanum Facade and 3D Model Generation
+Copyright (C) 2025 Adventures of the Persistently Impaired (...and Other Tales) Limited.
+Some components of the source code are licensed under MIT.

 Arcanum City Generator: A Facade and Scenery Generation Workflow for Stylized 3D Urban Modeling in Unity